stratosphereips/StratosphereLinuxIPS/README.md

 ## Running in a Docker

-Slips can be now run inside a docker if you want to analyze flow files or pcap files.
-If you need to analyze the traffic of your computer (access to the network card) then, for now, you need to install slips in your own computer.
+Now Slips can be run inside a docker if you want to analyze flow or pcap files.
+If you need to analyze the traffic of your computer (access to the network card) then, for now, you need to install Slips in your own computer.

 ## From the Docker Hub